Sharp eigenvalue estimates on degenerating surfaces: Proofs of the main results

-From Lemma~\ref{lemma:proj-ker-dl} we thus obtain that $\Proj(\Phi)$ is, up to a well controlled error term, a complex multiple of $\tilde \Om^1$.
-In a next step we show that this factor is almost real which, as we shall see later on, is equivalent to proving that Dehn-twists on $\Col(\si^1)$ do not have a significant effect on the first eigenvalue.
+We thus obtain that $\Proj(\Phi)$ is, up to a well controlled error term, a complex multiple $b\tilde \Th^1$ of $\tilde \Th^1$.
+In a next step we show that this factor $b$ is almost real which, as we shall see later on, is crucial to prove that Dehn-twists on $\Col(\si^1)$ do not have a significant effect on the first eigenvalue.
+As $\tilde \Th^1$ is a real multiple of the renormalised element $\tilde \Om^1 $ this will follow from